 So is coffee good or bad for you?
 There are many more positive and negative impacts of drinking coffee.
 The ones mentioned above are only a few.
 All the negative effects of drinking coffee are caused when consumed in high amounts or when the person becomes addicted to it and feels like they cannot go through the day without coffee.
 At the end of the day, we should remember that caffeine is a drug and we can get addicted to it.
 But there are many benefits to drinking coffee.
 So the best strategy would be to not take it regularly or take a week off from coffee every three weeks if you are a daily drinker.
 This builds your tolerance to caffeine.

 In my opinion, I feel like people who do drink coffee can change to decaf coffee.
 Decaf coffee tastes exactly like normal coffee or at least very similar to the normal coffee and it has no caffeine.
-Even though it is labelled as “decaf” coffee when people drink the coffee since it tastes exactly like normal coffee they might believe that it doesn’t really make much of a difference and thanks to the placebo effect they will experience the same benefits they had while they drank normal coffee.
-In fact, there are people who drink decaf coffee unknowingly and believe that whatever outcome they were looking from that coffee occurred because they drank “caffeinated” coffee.
+Even though it is labeled as “decaf” when people drink the coffee since it tastes exactly like normal coffee they might believe that it doesn’t really make much of a difference, and thanks to the placebo effect they will experience the same benefits they had while they drank normal coffee.
+In fact, there are people who drink decaf coffee unknowingly and believe that whatever outcome they were looking for from that coffee occurred because they drank “caffeinated” coffee.
 This is just my opinion.

 Yes, you read it.
 Don’t be content.
 I did not get the title wrong.
 The idea of being content is something that gets stuck to us from our society since childhood.
 I think that the idea of being content developed because we didn’t want people to be greedy.
 But there is a difference between pursuing your desires apart from our needs versus being greedy.
 Keep wanting more, never be content but…… you should be GRATEFUL.
 That is what most people miss.